Faculty Writing Group Grant Program

 - ask questions about the program and proposal process

-Sessions will be held on the following dates at the Inn at Virginia Tech
+Sessions will be held in the spring at the Inn at Virginia Tech

 Proposals will be assessed based on the following criteria:

 - advances faculty career development needs

 - proportion of group members who are tenured or on continued appointment